Accident and Near Miss Reporting

 Policy Key Points

-- An accident is an unintended event in which a person is injured, experiences an occupational illness, or in which property damage occurs.
+- An accident is an unintended event resulting in injury, occupational illness, or property damage.

-- A near-miss (sometimes called near-hit) is an unplanned event that did not result in an injury, occupational illness, or property damage but had the potential to do so.
-Only a fortunate break in the chain of events prevented an injury, fatality, illness, or damage.
+- A near-miss (near-hit) is an unplanned event that did not result in injury, illness, or damage, but had the potential to do so under different circumstances.

-- All incidents must be immediately reported to the affected associate's supervisor or another member of management.
+- All incidents must be immediately reported to the supervisor or management.

-- The associate's supervisor must complete the First Report of Incident form and submit it to HR and EHS within 4 hours of being notified of the incident.
+- Supervisors must submit the First Report of Incident form to HR and EHS within 4 hours of notification.

-- Witnesses of the incident must complete the Incident Witness Statement.
+- Witnesses must complete the Incident Witness Statement.

-- Light Duty shall be accomodated unless doing so poses a safety risk to the associate or others.
+- Light Duty will be accommodated unless doing so poses a safety risk to the associate or others.

 Policy